How to Get Your Data Into Snowflake Data Warehouse

 If you’re struggling to get the results you need using the native options, you can connect directly to Snowflake’s API with an automated data integration tool like CloverDX.

 Snowflake offers several different ways to load your data with its distinct performance characteristic and limitations.
 In this guide, we’ll talk you through a few of these.
-(Note: please consult Snowflake documentation for more details about various other ways of loading the data.)
+Please consult Snowflake documentation for more details about other ways of loading the data.

 This guide assumes you have already set up and configured your Snowflake databases.
 So, if this isn’t the case, check out Snowflake’s internal guidelines for understanding table structures.

 Typically, when loading large volumes of data, a bulk load is performed.
 This is relatively simple process, but it has many options depending on the format of your data and on the infrastructure.
 In general, it looks like this:

 - Stage your data in AWS S3 or Azure Blob Storage.
 To load large data volumes into Snowflake, you must first stage your data in cloud-based storage.
 It’s best to select storage based on where your Snowflake is running.
 There are multiple ways of doing this depending on the infrastructure you have – for example, you can upload files manually or use Snowflake drivers to stage data for you.